 General instructions, criteria, and selection process:

 Applications, which include the following documents, must be submitted electronically through the program website linked below by Tuesday, September 22, 2020.
-Please contact Kelly Rico, ADEAR Program Administrator with any questions.
+Please contact Kelly Rico, ADEAR Program Administrator

 The awards will be announced in October 2020.